Healthy Schools Outcomes Award

-The Outcomes Award requires schools to demonstrate significant changes in children’s health behaviours following a plan do review process.
+The Healthy Schools Outcomes Award requires schools to demonstrate significant changes in children’s health behaviours following a plan, do, review process.

 Plan: Schools select up to two health priorities for improvement based on the data available to them in their Health Data profile and other sources of in school data; then selects interventions to improve health behaviours of all of its pupils and a targeted group of pupils

 Do: In order to achieve the Healthy Schools Outcomes Award, schools must record baseline data that reflects the starting point of pupil’s health behaviours.
 The school sets 2 universal and 2 targeted outcomes which they intend to achieve by the introduction of interventions.
 It collects both qualitative and quantitative baseline data for each outcome.
 The school then puts in place interventions designed to improve health behaviour.
 The duration of the interventions will depend on its nature.